Sections of the Journal

 Open Section

 Every issue includes an Open Section, accommodating any contributions freely sent to the editors outside the thematic calls.
-All such articles will undergo a double-blind peer review process.

 Round Table